 While The OA is absolutely bananas, chronicling the multi-dimensional journey of a formerly blind woman named Prairie (played by Marling) who meets some telepathic octopuses and talking trees along the way as well as rhythmic dancers, it leaves fans hungry for answers to all of the mind-boggling questions it poses.
 Not only are we at Thrillist wondering where in the multiverse Prairie, Homer, Dr. Hap, and basically everybody else is, we’re asking the important questions like what’s the status on Season 3?
 Below, find out everything there is to know about The OA: Part III so far.
 (Beware: Spoilers abound.)

-The OA: Part III unfortunately will not see the light of day because in August 2019, the streaming service announced the series was being canceled after just two seasons.
+The OA: Part III unfortunately will not see the light of day, at least on Netfilx.
+In August 2019, the streaming service announced the series was being canceled after just two seasons.
 In a statement, Netflix head of originals Cindy Holland said, "We are incredibly proud of the 16 mesmerizing chapters of The OA, and are grateful to Brit and Zal for sharing their audacious vision and for realizing it through their incredible artistry...
 We look forward to working with them again in the future, in this and perhaps many other dimensions."

 Brit Marling even said her farewells to the series in a lengthy Instagram post, commending her loyal fans for their work trying to save it, while largely noting the show is only going to live on "inside [of us]" going forward.
 So, it's probably time we should all officially say our goodbyes, too.
+Or is it???

 Season 2 entered the multiverse, and boy, are we in it!
 As much guessing as devoted fans did regarding the direction of the second season, few could have predicted exactly where it went.
 So, that being said, it’s hard to say where it would go for a Season 3.
-It's safe to say that Prairie would inevitably continue trying to put a stop to evil Dr. Hap, while also traveling with him and Homer, as she learned the three of them are a "cosmic family."
-Thus far, all three of the dimensions we've visited, including the meta-Brit-Marling-the-actress dimension, prove to be connected or alluded to in some capacity, so it's possible these will be the places of significance they frequently return to.
+It's safe to say that Prairie would inevitably continue trying to put a stop to evil Dr. Hap, while also traveling with him and Homer, as she learned that the three of them are a "cosmic family."
+Thus far, all three of the dimensions we've visited, including the meta-Brit-Marling-the-actress dimension from the final chapter, prove to be connected or alluded to in some capacity, so it's possible these will be the places of significance they frequently return to.

-Aside from that, we can assume it would be even more unfathomable than the previous installments, as Ben-Adir said to RadioTimes, "I know where it’s going in the next season, which is NUTS!
+Aside from that, we can assume it would be even more unfathomable than the previous installments.
+As Ben-Adir said to RadioTimes, "I know where it’s going in the next season, which is NUTS!
 Like, unimaginable!
 Genuinely!
-Like, not even in a way I’m trying to sell it -- It’s crazy! … You think it goes there, but then it goes [starts pointing frantically] there and there and then there!"
+Like, not even in a way I’m trying to sell it—it’s crazy! … You think it goes there, but then it goes [starts pointing frantically] there and there and then there!"
 We are ready to perform the movements so hopefully one day in this dimension we can actually go there!